madkarmaa/streamable.js/docs/DOCS.md

 <a name="StreamableClient"></a>

 ## StreamableClient
-Client to interact with the `streamable.com` APInon-email+password authentication methods aren't supported (yet).
+Client to interact with the `streamable.com` APIGoogle/Facebook authentication methods aren't supported (yet).

 **Kind**: global class